mathewlewallen/awesome-free-tools/contributing.md

 - To add a new category, just make it following the rules for the other ones in the file.
 DO NOT change anything in the Table of Contents as it is auto-generated.
 After you make a new category, it will be automatically added in the contents later on.

+- DO NOT change the order of any apps.
+You can add your app to the bottom of the category but don't change the order like ordering alphabetically or anything.

 ## Adding something

 You'll need a [GitHub account](https://github.com/join)!